davochia/Bookstore/README.md

 - Swagger UI: http://localhost:9000/swagger-ui/index.html#/
 - Scraped data: http://localhost:9000/actuator/prometheus

-**Note**: The imputed data are validated for correctness so make sure the data inserted are correct to enable the buttons.
+**Note**: The inputed data are validated for correctness so make sure the data inserted are correct to enable the buttons.
 See the prometheus and grafana setup below.

 ## Create image